Island Life

 Tourism became popular in the 19th century and is now the island's main industry.

-The island's government the "Chief Pleas is made up of the forty tenants and 12 elected politicians.
+The island's government the "Chief Pleas was until 2008 made up of the forty tenants and 12 elected politicians.
+Following pressure from the EU, on 10th December 2008, the electorate voted in 28 Conseillers, thereby bringing to an end the last feudal state in Europe.

 Maseline harbour was opened in 1949.
 Prior to that the older Le Creux was used but it dries at low tide.
 Havre Gosselin a small harbour on the west side was built in 1912.
 Prior to that, anyone disembarking had to scale the cliffs on a ladder.